Dress up in ridiculous costumes to show school pride during Spirit Week.

 No matter how your student body celebrates their spirit, it’s important that the yearbook committee is right there in the daily action–documenting events for the archives and a great yearbook spread.
 Not only are students making memories, but by showing pride in their school they’re creating important bonds as well as making the school day more fun for everyone (you included).

 I always loved seeing different groups of people come together during this unique week to take pictures and complement each other on their costumes.
 There’s a certain level of bonding that can only occur when everyone is dressed up as their favorite cartoon character during fourth period chemistry.

-As a yearbook advisor, it’s up to you to be on top of Spirit Week coverage.
+As a yearbook adviser, it’s up to you to be on top of Spirit Week coverage.
 See if you or one of your students can sit in on a student council or social committee and get the inside scoop on what’s in store for the week.
 Talk with your student body president and ask them how much planning goes into each event and how they come up with each theme.
 Do the themes have to be approved by the higher ups?
 How many people get to vote?
 Pick their brains and get a sense of the entire process.

 During the actual week make sure a staff photographer is on-hand to document all the events–from the crazy costumes to assembly antics.
 Make sure they keep track of everyone’s names, ages, and school year along with each photo so that everyone is properly ID’ed within the yearbook.